I finally had a second, successful, attempt at Sieve

 As always, the hard part was setup around the code.
 I ended up setting up Caddy

-on nucnuc, and fighting systemd to serve from /home/psn
+on nucnuc, and fighting systemd to serve from /home/psn.
+ProtectHome=no is

 I haven’t yet found a working solution for cron yet.